Atharva310101/Healthcare-Claims-Analytics-Reporting-Pipeline/README.md

 3. It utilizes a Common Table Expression (CTE) to calculate the National Mean and Standard Deviation of Cost-Per-Claim.
 4. It calculates a exact Z-Score for every provider in the database.
-5. Providers are automatically flagged as a HIGH OUTLIER if their Z-Score is
-    > 3, or MODERATE OUTLIER if > 2.
+5. Providers are automatically flagged as a HIGH OUTLIER if their Z-Score > 3, or MODERATE OUTLIER if > 2.

 Example Output: During the initial run focused on South Carolina, the system successfully flagged Dr. Baratam (Hematology-Oncology) with a Z-Score of 27.03